Robust Spectral Watermark for Synthetic Tabular Data: Method

 \paragraph{Refinement: Soft variant.} The hard sign flipping may potentially introduce large distortions, degrading data fidelity.
 As a refinement, we introduce a softer modification controlled by two soft hyperparameters $(\gamma, \delta)$.
 Specifically, we modify $y_t$ only if $|\Im(y_t)|$ is among the $\gamma$-smallest values in $\{|\Im(y_t)|\}_{t=1}^m$ and the sign of $\Im(y_t)$ differs from $2\zeta_t-1$.
 Furthermore, we shrink the imaginary part by a factor $\delta \in [-1, 1]$ to further limit the distortion:

 and $y_{p-t}^{\mathrm{wm}} = \overline{y_t^{\mathrm{wm}}}$.
-When $\gamma=\delta=1$, the soft variant \eqref{eq:2} reduces to the hard sign flip \eqref{eq:1}; when $\gamma=0$ and $\delta=-1$, it reduces to no watermarking.
-In practice, varying $(\gamma, \delta)$ enables flexible control over the trade-off between watermark strength and data fidelity.
-For example, one can tune $(\gamma, \delta)$ to maximize detectability under a given distortion budget by performing a lightweight grid search over synthetic samples.
-See Appendix~\ref{app:runtime} for detailed computation overhead evaluation.
+When $\gamma=\delta=1$, the soft variant in \eqref{eq:2} reduces to the hard sign flip in \eqref{eq:1}.
+When $\gamma=0$ or $\delta=-1$, it reduces to no watermarking.
+A more fine-grained theoretical analysis of how $(\gamma,\delta)$ influences the resulting watermark distortion is provided in Section~\ref{sec:theoretial_analysis}.
+In practice, varying $(\gamma,\delta)$ enables flexible control over the trade-off between watermark strength and data fidelity.
+For example, one can tune $(\gamma,\delta)$ to maximize detectability under a prescribed distortion budget by performing a lightweight grid search on synthetic samples.
+Detailed runtime evaluations are reported in Section~\ref{sec:runtime}.

-\paragraph{Step 3: Inverse steps to return to the original data domain.} In the final step, we apply the inverse DFT to each modified $\bm{y}^{\mathrm{wm}}$, collect the resulting vectors to form a matrix $\mathbf{X}^{\mathrm{wm}}$, and then apply the inverse standardization followed by the inverse YJT to map it back into the original domain.
+\paragraph{Step 3: Inverse steps to return to the original data domain.} In the final step, we apply the inverse DFT to each modified $\bm{y}^{\mathrm{wm}}$.
+Since $\bm{y}^{\mathrm{wm}}$ preserves conjugate symmetry, the inverse DFT yields a real-valued vector.
+We then collect the resulting vectors to form a matrix $\mathbf{X}^{\mathrm{wm}}$ and apply the inverse standardization followed by the inverse YJT to map the data back to the original domain.
 For discrete features, we round values to the nearest valid entry.
-For example, a value of 0.4 for the ``sex'' entry would be rounded to 0 (female), while 0.6 would be rounded to 1 (male).
+For example, a value of 0.4 for the \texttt{gender} entry would be rounded to 0 (\texttt{Female}), while 0.6 would be rounded to 1 (\texttt{Male}).
 For bounded features, we clip values to stay within the valid range.
-The full procedure is summarized in Algorithm~\ref{alg:1}.
-In Appendix~\ref{app:ablation}, we present an ablation study examining the impact of rounding and clipping on watermark detectability.
-In Section~\ref{app:case_study}, We provide a case study to illustrate how \textsc{Tab-Drw} handles low-cardinality categorical variables, such as gender, in a conservative and adaptive manner that preserves their semantic validity.
+The full procedure is summarized in Algorithm~\ref{alg:1}.\footnote{We also introduce a privacy-enhanced variant to support multi-key scenarios.
+See Appendix~\ref{app:privacy_tabdrw}~\&~\ref{app:multi-key_eva} for details.} In Appendix~\ref{app:ablation}, we present an ablation study examining the impact of necessary rounding and clipping on watermark detectability.
+In Section~\ref{sec:case_study}, we provide a case study to illustrate how \textsc{Tab-Drw} handles low-entropy categorical variables, such as \texttt{gender}, in a conservative and adaptive manner that preserves their semantic validity.